cyberphone/cbor-js-api/README.md

 ------------------------------
 a201fb4046d9999999999a0269486920746865726521
 ```
-Note: chaining objects as shown above is just an alternative.
+Note: there are no requirments "chaining" objects as shown above.

 ### Decoding Example